edgedb/edgedb/docs/guides/migrations/guide.rst

 However, it helpfully provides the reason: "Migration names are computed from the hash of the migration contents."

-Fortunately, it also tells you exactly what the hash (the migration name) will need to be, and you can simply change it to that.
+Fortunately, it also tells you exactly what the hash (the migration name) will need to be:

 .. code-block::